CHR-onicles/FEM-article-preview/README.md

 - Semantic HTML5 markup
 - CSS
+- Javascript

 ### What I learned

-I learned how to change the appearance and state of elements based on device width.
+I learned how to change the appearance and state of elements based on device width and also how to structure elements properly in HTML for easy manipulation on different screen sizes.

 ## Author